 No. 4 Be the Planner

-Whether family or friends, just about everyone appreciates much of the trip planning being done for them.
+Just about anyone appreciates much of the trip planning being done for them.
 I look at my list of trip ideas and propose specific adventures to my family and friends.
-By repeatedly coming up with ideas for great trips and facilitating them, I’ve cultivated a stable of capable, fun friends to choose from, depending on the nature of the trip.
+By repeatedly coming up with ideas for great trips and facilitating them, I motivate my family and have cultivated a stable of capable, fun friends to choose from, depending on the nature of the trip.

 I can help you plan the best backpacking, hiking, or family adventure of your life.
-Find out more here.